Managing fishing impacts on seabirds

 Fishing gear used by vessels poses one of the biggest threat to seabirds.
 They're attracted to the bait and caught fish, and the gear involved can injure, capture or kill them.
 In New Zealand, there are regulations around using certain types of gear.

-Vessel management plans
+Protected species risk management plans

 Seabird liaison officers